pvini07BR/mijocraft-bevy/README.md

 # Info
 This is a 2D Minecraft clone made with Rust and Bevy.
 It doesn't have really a defined purpose, but I'm thinking of making it a sandbox game focused on creativity and engineering.

 Though I have to admit, this is the most ambitious, complex and hard to code projects I've ever done.

+At the moment, there is no binaries to download, because it's not meant to be released yet.
+It's still in development.
+If you want to play it you have to compile it yourself.
+It's pretty easy, just clone this repo with ``git clone https://github.com/pvini07BR/mijocraft-bevy.git`` and then ``cd mijocraft-bevy`` and then ``cargo run``.
+It can take a while to compile everything though.

 # Todo
 - Chunk System (✓)